isaacnmm/pestpolicy-hugo2XX/content/posts/removing-concrete-sealer-with-muriatic-acid/index.md

 ###  1. Prepare the Area

-Before starting, make sure the area is well
+Before starting, make sure the area is well-ventilated.
-- ventilated.
 Open windows and doors if working indoors, or set up fans to direct fumes away from you.
 Clean the concrete surface by removing any dirt, dust, or debris.
 This will help the muriatic acid work more effectively and ensure that no dirt interferes with the removal process.

 ###  2. Dilute the Muriatic Acid